Dwarf Tropicals Can Make Your Orchard Complete --- Even When It's Cold Out!

 June plum is a close relative of the mango family.
 It is an upright tree that grows to 60' tall in Jamaica, but can be container grown and kept to 10' here in the States.
 Self-fertile.

-Oval fruits are about the size of a small apple, 2.5-3.5" long, with a pineapple-mango flavor and crunchy texture.
+Oval fruits are about the size of a small apple, 2.5-3.5" long, with a pineapple-mango flavor and crunchy texture much like a crisp pear.
 Fruits ripen from fall to mid-winter.
+Allow to fully ripen to express the most sweetness.